 Cheese, spice or egg: what goes in your coffee?
 We search the world to find out who makes the best coffee

 Coffee has grown to become one of the most world’s popular drinks.
 In fact, coffee is so popular that even the US and the UK – two countries that are coffee hotspots – sit at a paltry 26th and 45th respectively on the list for countries that drink the most coffee.
-They’re topped by the likes of Finland, Luxembourg, Canada, Slovenia, Brazil, Croatia and Cyprus.
-While there’s an undeniably European flavour to those top coffee consuming countries, the biggest coffee producing countries are much more diverse – including Brazil, Vietnam, Indonesia, Ethiopia and Colombia.
+They’re topped by the likes of Finland, Norway, Iceland, Denmark and the Netherlands.
+While there’s an undeniably European flavour to those top coffee consuming countries, the biggest coffee producing countries are much more diverse – including Brazil, Vietnam, Colombia, Indonesia and Honduras.

 So with all of these different cultures having different relationships to coffee, it’s only natural that they all have their own ways of making it too.
 In this article, we’re going to look at three distinct example of how coffee is made around the world.